 Funeral Planning Authority: why use a member.

 Every funeral plan provider who is a member of The Funeral Planning Authority has a solid complaints procedure in place, backed by a rigid Code of Practice.
-However, it has no teeth.
+However, it has almost no teeth.
+But they have had the dentist in, who is preparing a brand new set of sharper teeth, so watch this space for developments.

-Our experience, such as it is, is that most of the complaints we come across against members of the Funeral Planning Authority, but then they do sell most of the funeral plans.
-And the complaints tend to be about the service of the funeral director rather than the plan provider.
+Our experience, such as it is, is that most of the complaints we come across are against members of the Funeral Planning Authority, but then they probably sell most of the funeral plans.
 That said, the complaints seem to be predominantly against just one organisation, which obviously reflects on the advice we give when you are ready to buy a funeral plan.

 A few years ago we would have needed a very good reason to recommend funeral plans from an unregulated funeral plan provider.
-But then we read the regulations of the Funeral Planning Authority more carefully and realised that what they offer is really an illusion of protection rather than the real thing.
-They are a club for funeral plan sales companies, and they really are a good thing, but they just do not cut the mustard as a “regulator” as they are unofficial and pretty much toothless when it comes to protecting you.
+But then we read the regulations of the Funeral Planning Authority more carefully and realised that what they offer is really an illusion of protection and not the real thing.
+But they are working hard (as of July 2017) to grow into the role of proper Regulator.
+They have been a club for funeral plan sales companies, and they are a good thing, but they just do not YET cut the mustard as a “regulator” as they are unofficial and pretty much toothless when it comes to protecting you.
 One of their members offers a contract which we feel is so bad as to be immoral.
+But once again, they have now established an Independent Board, and are reaching out to other funeral plan companies to join.
+And we are encouraging them as the more the companies work together and have common standards, the easier it will be for us to advise people on which plan and which provider is best for them.

 This is what the Funeral Planning Authority says about complaints against its’ members: